Yves33/WxGPX2/README.md

 [TOC]
 # INTRODUCTION
-A software to display and analyse gpx anf fit gps tracks. wxgpx2 is a partial rewrite of wxgpx-phoenix, which is  no longer maintained.
+A software to display and analyse gpx and fit gps tracks. wxgpx2 is a partial rewrite of wxgpx-phoenix, which is  no longer maintained.

 ![image info](./docs/waypoints.png)
 # LICENSE